tiodan81/quicksheets/functions.md

 }

 //CALL the function
+multiply(2, 3);
 //The values in the parentheses are the arguments for this function call.
-//When the function executes, num1 & num2 will take the values of these arguments multiply(2, 3);
+//When the function executes, num1 & num2 will take the values of these arguments.
-//will log 2 in the browser console
+//This call will log 2 in the browser console
 //and return 6

-//if we wanted to save the result to a variable, we could do var result1 = multiply(2, 3);
+//if we want to save the result to a variable, we can do var result1 = multiply(2, 3);
 var result2 = multiply(4, 5);
 //now result1 = 6 - the return value of the first function call